AnneKammenhed/good-food-too/README.md

 <h1>Credits</h1>
 This project is built on the Code Institute student template for Gitpod with preinstalled tools.
+I followed the django blog walkthrough project for parts of the build.